TheMcSebi/BlueMap-World-POI-Markers/README.md

 Simple python script to convert a cubiomes csv export to BlueMap markers to generate POIs for structures like strongholds, mansions, monuments, villages or pyramids.

 ## Usage
+In order to get the markers on your map, you need to export the pois using cubiomes-viewer, run the python script, copy the markers to your BlueMap config and copy the icon images.
+To achieve this, follow the steps below.
+The python script does not need any third-party libraries.

 1. Use [cubiomes-viewer](https://github.com/Cubitect/cubiomes-viewer/releases) to find all structures for your world seed, for reference see the screenshot and instructions below.
 2. Export all POIs as csv and save the file as "cubiomes-export.csv" in the directory you saved the script in